avanzosc/odoo-addons/custom_stock_orderpoint_qty/README.rst

 Custom Stock Orderpoint Qty
 ===========================

-Remove compute to quantity to order and create a cron to recalculate.
+Remove compute to quantity to order field, override recompute button from stock_orderpoint_usability module and create a cron and a server action to recalculate values.

 Bug Tracker
 ===========